 Nothing about perimenopause has been gradual for me, and every symptom has come as a shock.
 I woke up one day and started having hot flashes — shock!
 I woke up another day to find myself on an emotional roller coaster — shock!
 When my longtime makeup routine no longer worked, this too came as a shock.
-It was clear by the time perimenopause skin changes happened, though, that my eyelids were sagging, my eyebrows were thinning, and my skin — which had always been consistently “oily” — was now dry, plagued with perimenopausal acne, and truly sensitive; I was even diagnosed with rosacea.
+Thanks to perimenopause skin changes, my eyelids were now sagging, my eyebrows were thinning, and my skin (which had always been consistently oily) was now dry, plagued with perimenopausal acne.
+I was even diagnosed with rosacea.

-To update my makeup for my more, ahem, “mature” skin, I found myself in the position of consulting with dermatologists, makeup professionals, online beauty experts, and over-40-year-old friends, and of course, learning through that most abusive of teachers, trial-and-error.
-I’m excited to share with you what I’ve learned, so that you don’t make some of the mistakes I’ve made (such as the time I used red lipstick as a concealer.
-It was recommended… by someone or other), and so you too can look your best.
-After all, that's how I look after nine hours sleep and when I take all of my own advice, which has happened, oh, once or twice.
+To update my makeup for my more, ahem, “mature” skin, I found myself consulting with dermatologists, makeup professionals, online beauty experts, over-40-year-old friends, and of course, learning through that most cruel of teachers: trial and error.
+I’m excited to share with you what I’ve learned, so that you don’t make some of the mistakes I’ve made and so you too can look your best.

 Use primer to look in your prime.

-Many women skip this step, but primer (used after moisturizer and before foundation) is nice if not essential because it helps foundation go on smoother and last longer.
-Many beauty experts say that the main reason for women over 40 to do use primer is that primer helps reduce foundation from settling into fine lines and pores — thereby making said lines and pores look less pronounced.
+Many women skip this step, but primer (used after moisturizer and before foundation) is nice, if not essential, because it helps foundation go on smoother and last longer.
+Many beauty experts recommend that women over 40 use primer to keep foundation from settling into fine lines and pores — thereby making said lines and pores look less pronounced.
 Sold?

 Build a good foundation.